Grace Lee:Love and Theft

 ‘Everything I’ve ever let go of has claw marks on it.’ – David Foster Wallace.

-Huxley-Parlour are delighted to announce Love & Theft, a new solo exhibition by Grace Lee, opening in April 2025.
+Huxley-Parlour are delighted to announce Love and Theft, a new solo exhibition by Grace Lee, opening in April 2025.
 For their second solo exhibition with the gallery, the artist returns to a preoccupation with loss and control in a suite of new small-scale paintings which navigate thematic and conceptual tensions of the archive.

 Grace Lee.
 I Am Not Afraid Of Ghosts (2025)